Supreme Court says Trump has immunity for official acts in landmark ruling on presidential power

 The Supreme Court's decision

-"We conclude that under our constitutional structure of separated powers, the nature of Presidential power requires that a former President have some immunity from criminal prosecution for official acts during his tenure in office.
-At least with respect to the President's exercise of his core constitutional powers, this immunity must be absolute," Chief Justice John Roberts wrote.
-"As for his remaining official actions, he is also entitled to immunity.
-At the current stage of proceedings in this case, however, we need not and do not decide whether that immunity must be absolute, or instead whether a presumptive immunity is sufficient."

-While concluding that former presidents have sweeping legal protections from charges for alleged acts that fell within their official duties, the Supreme Court rejected Trump's claims that he is entitled to sweeping, absolute immunity from prosecution that encompasses unofficial acts.
-Such a decision would've brought the federal prosecution by special counsel Jack Smith to an end.
+While concluding that former presidents have sweeping legal protections from charges for alleged acts that fell within their official duties, the Supreme Court rejected Trump's claims that he is entitled to sweeping, absolute immunity unless impeached by the House and convicted by the Senate.
+Such a decision would have brought the federal prosecution by special counsel Jack Smith to an end.

+Chief Justice John Roberts wrote the opinion for the majority.
+He divided a president's conduct into three categories: official acts that are part of their "core constitutional powers"; other official acts that are outside their "exclusive authority"; and unofficial acts.
+Presidents have "absolute" immunity for the first category, "presumptive" immunity for the second and no immunity for the third.

+"The President enjoys no immunity for his unofficial acts, and not everything the President does is official.
+The President is not above the law," Roberts wrote.
+"But Congress may not criminalize the President's conduct in carrying out the responsibilities of the Executive Branch under the Constitution."

-The ruling makes it highly unlikely that a trial will happen before the November presidential election.
+The ruling makes it highly unlikely that a trial will happen before the November presidential election, since the district court is now instructed to examine some of the allegations contained in the indictment to determine whether they fall within the scope of immunity.

+In the indictment, Smith accused the former president of conspiring with Justice Department officials to pressure states into overturning election results.
+The chief justice wrote that Trump is "absolutely immune from prosecution for the alleged conduct involving his discussions with Justice Department officials" since "the President cannot be prosecuted for conduct within his exclusive constitutional authority."

+"The indictment's allegations that the requested investigations were 'sham[s]' or proposed for an improper purpose do not divest the president of exclusive authority over the investigative and prosecutorial functions of the Justice Department and its officials," Roberts wrote for the court.

 Trump, the presumptive Republican presidential nominee, has sought to delay proceedings in the case related to the 2020 election, as well as two other prosecutions, until after the upcoming presidential contest.
 If Trump defeats President Biden in November, he could order the Justice Department to seek to drop the federal charges against him or issue a pardon for himself, though the constitutionality of that maneuver has not been tested.